The Shaman's Way: The Four-Fold Way by Angeles Arrien

 The Shaman knows that an understanding and acceptance of your fellow human’s plight is a powerful medicine for healing.

-While healing from one of the four addictions, a certain degree of silence is necessary.
+When healing from one of the four addictions, a certain degree of silence is necessary.

 This can take place in many ways, from simply sitting doing nothing, to taking a walk in nature.
 You could just close your eyes and listen to the sounds you can hear, or you could observe the people and animals around you.
 A popular way to practice silence is through meditation.